ahgraber/AIMLbling-about/content/blog/typos-part-1/index.md

 ### Dataset

-I approach this under the intution that a typos can be caused either "intentionally" (i.e., the spelling was intentionally selected, given a mistaken belief about the correct spelling or an incorrect guess), or "unintentionally" (i.e., a fumble-fingered error while typing).
-The pedants in the audience likely differentiate "misspellings" from "typos" or "misprints", but for the sake of my sanity (and simplicity), all character-level errors in this experiment are referred to as a `typo`.
+My preference is to build a function that generates typos based on relationships mined from data.
+I approach this with the intution that a typos are caused either "intentionally" (i.e., the spelling was intentional, given a mistaken belief about the correct spelling or an incorrect guess), or "unintentionally" (i.e., a fumble-fingered error while typing).
+Put another way, the errors are either knowledge-based or mechanical.

-My preference is to build a tool that generates typos based on relationships mined from data.
-To that end, I've used the following datasets that contain both "intentional" and "unintentional" errors from both handwritten and typed
+Given this intuition, I've gathered the following datasets that contain both "intentional" and "unintentional" errors from both handwritten and typed sources:
-sources:

 - `birkbeck`[^corpora] contains 36,133 misspellings of 6,136 words.
 Handwritten.
 - `holbrook`[^corpora] contains 1791 misspellings of 1200 words.
 Handwritten.